 The How2Recycle Label is simple to understand.
 There are only four symbols that you’ll need to look for which clearly communicates the information you need to make sustainable decisions about recycling.
 Those four labels are as follows:

 - Widely Recycled – At least 60% of the U.S. population can recycle this package type at curbside or municipal drop-off locations.

-- Limited Recycling – Between 20-60% of the U.S. population can recycle this package type at curbside or municipal drop-off locations.
+- Limited Recycling – Between 20% and 60% of the U.S. population can recycle this package type at curbside or municipal drop-off locations.
 Check your local program.

 - Not Yet Recycled – Less than 20% of the U.S. population can recycle this package type OR includes a known contaminant to common recycling systems.

 - Store Drop-Off – Polyethylene bags and films are widely recycled at store collection points, including grocery and other retail stores.
 Check for participating locations.